 Barcelona, the capital of Catalonia, is one of the most visited cities in Spain; widely known as the most European city of Spain due to how open it’s always to new ideas, Barcelona has kept its innovative nature for over 100 years, making the marvels and wonders inside keep its visitors in continuous awe.
 This city exults life 24/7, and boasts centuries of history through its incredible Romanesque, Gothic and Renaissance monuments.

+This city is a 2,000-year-old master piece of perpetual art novelty.
 The best season to visit this city is in Autumn, when the heat of the weather decreases to a comfortable breeze and is not as crowded by tourists as the rest of the year, especially in August, when most European countries enjoy vacation and you’ll find the oncoming traffic from France, Netherlands and Germany starts to look like a migration.
 On this season you can also enjoy a swim through the ocean, which despite the temperature drop remains warm enough to swim, and on September 24 you can be part of the Festes de la Mercè, the biggest street party of the city.

 While you take pleasure in your stay don’t forget to visit the following places: